zBritva/PowerBI-visuals-docs/tools/usage.md

 npm install -g powerbi-visuals-tools

 #Run update from the root of your visual project (where pbiviz.json is located)
-pbiviz update 1.2.0
+pbiviz update 1.10.0

 ```

-This would update your visual to api version 1.2.0 (replace 1.2.0 with whatever version you're trying to upgrade to).
+This would update your visual to api version 1.10.0, the current version of the api, which supports TypeScript version 2.3.3.

 > **API VERSION WARNING**
 > The default API version used by the tools will always be the stable version of the API.
 Any later versions are unstable, subject to change, and may behave differently in different environments (service vs desktop).
 For the current stable API version see the [Change Log](../ChangeLog.md) for information about pre-release versions see the [Roadmap](../Roadmap/README.md)